-The CGT’s degree is interdisciplinary, flexible, and dynamic, building on the core curriculum in global governance, global political economy, and global culture and politics.
+Students interested in the B.A./M.A. option must contact the M.A.
+Director of Studies to determine an appropriate selection of graduate courses during their remaining undergraduate semesters.
+The M.A. in Global Thought program is interdisciplinary, flexible, and dynamic, building on the core curriculum in global governance, global political economy, and global culture and politics.
 Students pursue electives in their fields of interest and undertake independent research working with CGT and other Columbia faculty.

 About the program

-Columbia University allows students interested in a further Master’s degree to begin studies towards that degree while still enrolled as undergraduates.
-Credits that you intend to apply toward the MA must be at 4000 level (or higher) and cannot be applied to earning your undergraduate degree.
-You can take as many as three courses (nine credits) as an undergraduate to apply to your MA, work that can save you money and time as a graduate student.
+Columbia University allows students interested in a Master’s degree to begin studies towards that degree while still enrolled as undergraduates.
+The BA/MA program can save undergraduate students time and money when they transition into graduate school.
+Credits that students intend to apply toward the M.A. must be at 4000 level (or higher) and cannot be applied to earning an undergraduate degree.

 Who Should Apply?

-We expect applicants to apply with an overall GPA of 3.5 or higher.
-We know how hard Columbia University undergraduates can work, so will also partner with admitted applicants to provide advising that identifies courses that fit with goals for the Global Thought degree.
+We expect applicants to apply with a cumulative GPA of 3.5 or higher.
+We partner with admitted applicants to provide advising that identifies courses that fit with the goals of the Global Thought degree.